lemonase/lemonase.github.io/content/posts/reading-lines.md

 done
 ```

-But don't do this online because people will make fun of you because this is pretty usesless
+But don't do this online because people will make fun of you because this is pretty useless
 on its own.